A True Story on Love and Loss

 It sustains me during this time of finding my new life, friends and husband number two.

-Written by Etienne van Rensburg via ‘Be a Guest Blogger’
+Written by Etienne van Rensburg via ‘Your Story’

 You too could also share your story, either named or anonymous.
-Simply add your story to the ‘Be a Guest Blogger’ page.
+Simply send us your story here.

 It is sad me and my partner lived for 26 years together and he also died of cancer.
 He died of prostate cancer.